RamziAgou/BDAProject/README.md

 > We let our authentification here for you M.LEONARD but we tend to delete it after your correction

-- Now you can already see your streaming flow with the following command :
+- Now you can already see your streaming flow with the following command (still on the kafka installation folder):

-> ./bin/kafka-console-consumer.sh --zookeeper localhost:2181 --topic twitterstream --from-beginning
+> python twitter_streaming.py

-- Here the topic is twitterstream, if you want to change its name you can change it in the [twitter_streaming.py](kafka-2.7.0-src/twitter_streaming.py)
+- Here the topic is twitterstream, if you want to change its name you can change it in the [twitter_streaming.py](kafka-2.7.0-src/twitter_streaming.py).
+You can also change the subject of the search, we use "Vaccine" but it can be everything else.